Regulatory actions for July 11, 2025

 July 11, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Miradry.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcus, Ascentage, Beigene, Klotho, Merck, Moderna, Taiho, Transcend.

 Briefs